sdatspun2/deprecation-header/draft.md

-# The Deprecation HTTP Response Header
+# The Deprecation HTTP Response Header Field

-The `Deprecation` HTTP response header allows a server to communicate to a client that the URI-identified resource involved in a request and/or response is deprecated.
+The `Deprecation` HTTP response header field allows a server to communicate to a client that the URI-identified resource involved in a request and/or response is deprecated.
 It could also provide information that the resource is deprecated since which version and optionally when it is expected to become unresponsive.

-## Members of Deprecation Header
+## Members of Deprecation Header Field

-The value of `Deprecation` header could consist of at most 3 standard properties: `date`, `version` and `sunset`.
+The value of `Deprecation` header field could consist of at most 3 standard properties: `date`, `version` and `sunset` as shown below.
 Either `version` or `date` is REQUIRED, `sunset` is OPTIONAL.

     Deprecation: version=<version>; date=<date>; sunset=<sunset date>;